Using the Identification Simulator

 The Identification Simulator is a great tool for getting started but has some limitations when used for Cookdown Discovery payload creation:

-It only builds relationships between CI classes that are dependant on each other (as defined in each CIs Identification Rule).
-Read more on dependant vs independent identification rules.
+It only builds relationships between CI classes that are dependent on each other (as defined in each CIs Identification Rule).
+Read more on dependent vs independent identification rules.
 To build relationships between independent CI classes, you will need to build payloads in Identification Simulator for each independent CI Class, combine them manually, and manually build the JSON for their relationship using the suggested relationship/all relationship data exposed in CI Class Manager.